Dev-P-L/NLP--NYTimes-News-Popularity-Prediction/README.md

 <br>
 <br>

-# Presentation of Project with Source Code on
+# Presentation of NLP Project on
-# NLP--NYTimes-News-Popularity-Prediction
+# Prediction of NYTimes Blog Articles Popularity

 <br>